Illustration prédire les phénotypes

 Prediction

-Axis 2: predicting phenotypes and their responses to changes in stress fields
+Axis 2: Predicting phenotypes and their responses to changes in stress fields

 This axis deals with the prediction of phenotypes from the cell to the individual and population levels, their functionalities and responses to changes in stress fields (biotic and abiotic environment, management methods, practices).